Exploring the Pros and Cons of Personal Loans

 In addition to personal loans, you may wish to explore other forms of credit that can help you finance big and small expenses.

-• Credit cards allow users to make purchases using credit, which they pay back at the end of each billing cycle.
+• Credit cards allow users to make purchases using credit.
 Borrowers must make minimum payments and owe interest on any balance they carry from month to month.

 • A personal line of credit (PLOC) is similar to a credit card.
 It allows you to tap your credit line as needed.
 Credit is replenished when you pay back your loan.

 • A home equity loan uses a borrower’s home as collateral.
-The value of the property determines the loan amount.
+The value of the property contributes to determining the loan amount that is transferred to the borrower as a lump sum.

 • A home equity line of credit is a revolving source of credit, like credit cards and PLOCs.
 As with home equity loans, HELOCs use the borrower’s home as collateral.